Integrated Older Adults Health Solution Center

 Caregivers Need to Care for Themselves More than 22 million Americans are involved in some form of helping elderly family members or friends with their daily routines.
 If you're part of this group, whether you call yourself a caregiver, or simply a good daughter or son, you know that caring for an aging parent or friend has its rewards and its trials.

-Elder Care Elder care includes many different issues.
-These range from choosing the right provider for an older adult, to making decisions about moving an older adult to a residential care setting.
-Here's what you need to know.
+Elder Care Elder care covers a wide variety of issues.
+These include choosing an appropriate healthcare provider to care for an aging person.
+It also includes making decisions about moving an older adult from home to a residential care setting.

 Planning the Care of Your Aging Parents Many children of aging parents wait until there's a crisis, and then they're left scrambling for mediocre options.